ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 A `conditional-endorsement-triple-record` has the following parameters:

-* `conditions`: all target environments, along with a specific state, that need to match `state-triples` entries in the ACS for the endorsement(s) to apply
+* `conditions`: all target environments, along with a specific state, that need to match `state-triples` entries in the APS for the endorsement(s) to apply
-* `endorsements`: endorsements that are added to the ACS `state-triples` if all `conds` match.
+* `endorsements`: endorsements that are added to the APS `state-triples` if all `conds` match.

-The order in which Conditional Endorsement triples are evaluated is important: different sorting may produce different end-results in the computed ACS.
+The order in which Conditional Endorsement triples are evaluated is important: different sorting may produce different end-results in the computed APS.

 Therefore, the set of applicable Conditional Endorsement triples MUST be topologically sorted based on the criterion that a Conditional Endorsement triple is evaluated before another if its Target Environment and Endorsement pair is found in any of the stateful environments of the subsequent triple.